 Beyond just being plant-focused, we decided on doing a theme within a theme – plant-based Mexican! #themeinception.

-Given we were preparing a four-course menu from scratch, the trolley was quickly loaded with a mix of ingredients; mainly fresh colourful produce, tinned items (e.g. pureed tomatoes) and dry goods (e.g. almonds, brown rice) from their Countdown and Macro range.
+Given we were preparing a four-course menu from scratch, the trolley was quickly loaded with a mix of ingredients; mainly fresh colourful produce, tinned items (e.g. pureed tomatoes) and dry goods (e.g. almonds, brown rice).

 For our guests goodie bags we decided to use their nifty reusable shopping bags – why not give the bags a second life!